 7. Post-Violation Procedures

 Controlled Substance Use Provisions.
-When an employee has a verified positive test result indicating the use of a controlled substance, the employee will be removed from, and not allowed to return to, duty until:
+When an employee has a confirmed positive test result indicating the use of a controlled substance, the employee will be removed from, and not allowed to return to, duty until:

 (A) the employee undergoes evaluation and, where necessary, rehabilitation: